 MARK GUGLIELMO (b.
-1970, Queens, New York) is a contemporary artist based in Western Massachusetts who creates layered figurative paintings exploring themes of identity, migration, and power.
-Guglielmo’s practice connects with his background in hip-hop, treating collage as an extension of sampling—truncating and reconfiguring existing materials into new compositions.
+1970, Queens, New York) is a contemporary artist who creates layered figurative works exploring themes of identity, migration, and power.
+Guglielmo's practice connects with his background in hip-hop, treating collage as an extension of sampling—truncating and reconfiguring existing materials into new compositions that spark dialogue and contribute to public discourse.

 Major projects include Portraits of My People (2021-2025), life-size collage portraits honoring his Southern Italian lineage while examining the complexities of race and belonging in the United States, and Cubaneo (2015-2017), his series of 18 large-scale photo-collage portraits of everyday people he met on three trips to Cuba.